andrtell/cs-notes/c/2005-compile.md

 ----

-Compile a library (shared object).
+Compiling a library / shared object.

 ----